-How We Hope You’ll Use Our Themes
+How We Hope You’ll Use the Code We Release

 There are a lot of great theme companies out there, but they’re all competing for the same thing, to have the most features and settings they can possibly pack into one theme.
 This is great for beginners and those that aren’t interested in getting their hands dirty and really learning the right way to build a website.

 However, these themes become very bloated and slow-loading over time.
-Not to mention that the more features they pack in, the more third party scripts they’re likely using.
+Not to mention that the more features they pack in, the more third-party scripts they’re likely using.
 Which on top of their own restrictive licensing adds a mountain more.
-Also, their themes are so CSS and graphic heavy that most of their user’s websites end up looking the exact same (cookie cutter).
+Also, their themes are so CSS and graphic-heavy that most of their user’s websites end up looking the exact same (cookie-cutter).

 Instead of jumping in the features game with everyone else we’re looking at the opposite spectrum where there are people that have experience or even beginners that are sick of paying big dollars for something unoriginal and that are ready to take their website’s performance and look more seriously.

 We want users to stop relying on settings and upgrading to the latest version and so forth.
 We want you to actually get in there.
-Instead of writing CSS that overrides the default theme CSS with a child theme (which makes for a slower load and can even cause FOUC or worse; the default styles of your theme are shown) or hooks that inject code we want you to actually edit your style.css and header.php files etc and really build your theme naturally and professionally like a normal website.
+Instead of writing CSS that overrides the default theme CSS with a child theme (which makes for a slower load and can even cause FOUC or worse, the default styles of your theme are shown) or hooks that inject code, we want you to actually edit your style.css and header.php files etc. and really build your theme naturally and professionally like a normal website.

 You don’t need to rely on upgrades to make sure your site is up-to-date and working.
-As you work on your site you’ll be the one making it better, “upgrading” it and keeping it up-to-date and we’ll be here to help you as best we can to learn the different aspects of managing your website the right way.
+As you work on your site you’ll be the one making it better, “upgrading” it, and keeping it up-to-date and we’ll be here to help you as best we can to learn the different aspects of managing your website the right way.

 Put Your Name on It

-When you download your theme, unzip it and open all files in TextWrangler (Mac) or Notepad++ (Win) or a similar advanced text editor and do a find and replace all in all files on the prefix blankslate or supersimple and replace with the name of your theme or client’s project.
+When you download your theme, unzip it, and open all files in TextWrangler (Mac) or Notepad++ (Win) or a similar advanced text editor and do a find and replace all in all files on the slug blankslate or supersimple and replace with the name of your theme or client’s project.
 Then edit style.css and swap out all the info here for your own.
 Also, change out the credit in footer.php.

 The Formatting of the Code is Just Awful

 No it isn’t, because there is no formatting.
-The theme code is semi-minified (as apposed to fully minified where all code would be on just one line) and void of programmer comments very purposefully.
+The theme code is semi-minified (as opposed to fully minified where all code would be on just one line) and void of programmer comments very purposefully.

 Besides speeding things up where it applies it’s also about truly giving you a blank slate boilerplate as much as possible to work with.
-Using the aforementioned text editors above you can open up the files to view syntax highlighting and auto-format the code, then adjust to your preferences however you like, but we’re not going to impose that onto you.
+Using the aforementioned text editors above you can open up the files to view syntax highlighting and format the code, then adjust to your preferences however you like, but we’re not going to impose that onto you.